German occupation of the Channel Islands: Forced labour camps

 The Germans built many camps in Jersey, Guernsey, and four camps in Alderney.
-The Nazi Organisation Todt operated each camp and used forced labour to build bunkers, gun emplacements, air raid shelters, and concrete fortifications.
+The Nazi Organisation Todt operated each camp and used a mixture of volunteer and forced labour to build bunkers, gun emplacements, air raid shelters, and concrete fortifications.

 In Alderney the camps commenced operation in January 1942 and had a total inmate population of about 6,000.
 The Borkum and Helgoland camps were "volunteer" (Hilfswillige) labour camps Lager Borkum was used for German technicians and "volunteers" from European countries.
 Lager Helgoland was filled with Soviet Organisation Todt workers and the labourers in those camps were paid for work done which was not the case with inmates at the two concentration camps, Sylt and Norderney.
 The prisoners in Lager Sylt and Lager Norderney were slave labourers; Sylt camp held Jewish forced labourers.
 Norderney camp housed European (mainly Eastern Europeans but including Spaniards) and Soviet forced labourers.
 On 1 March 1943, Lager Norderney and Lager Sylt were placed under the control of the SS Hauptsturmführer Max List, turning them into concentration camps.

 Over 700 of the inmates of the four camps lost their lives in Alderney or in ships travelling to/from Alderney before the camps were closed and the remaining inmates transferred to France, mainly in mid-1944.
 The Minotaur, carrying 468 Organisation Todt workers including women and children from Alderney, was hit by Royal Canadian Navy motor torpedo boats near St Malo; about 250 of the passengers were killed by the explosions or by drowning, on 5 July 1944.

-In Jersey the number of camps is unclear.
-Lager Wick camp in Grouville has been investigated, and an estimated 200 workers were housed there.
+In Jersey, Organisation Todt established thirteen forced labour camps: